asfu222/BA-AD-rs/README.md

-# Blue Archive asset downloader
+# Blue Archive - Asset Downloader

 A small project that downloads all assets of the global version of Blue Archive and extracts them while it's at it.